 We’ve got a ton of pixie hairstyle ideas for you today, but before we get into that, we’ll cover a bit of the history of the pixie cut.
 Then we’ll help you figure out which pixie haircuts will flatter your features and hair type the best.
 To finish things off, we have hand-picked a ton of pixie cut hairstyles, including long and short pixie haircuts, and plenty of pixie cuts in between!

-- What Is the Pixie Cut Like and What’s Its Background?
+- What Is the Pixie Cut Like?

 - How to Choose the Best Pixie Cut for Your Face Shape?